There are many ways to speed up your microdialysis experiments and ensure their success.

 Endogenous IgG or another internal reference should be measured to validate that the BBB is intact.

 Fresh CSF perfusion buffer should be used.
-BSA may precipitate when sitting at room temperature.
+BSA may precipitate if the CSF is left sitting at room temperature.

 Always check the inlet and outlet of the probe before connecting the probe to the push-pull system.